rcarrata/rcarrata.github.io/_posts/2019-08-26-ocp4_upi_installation_aws.md

 ?
 Pull Secret [? for help] xxxx
 ```

-* Change the worker number to 0, because the workers will be deployed with Cloudformation templates
+* Change the worker count to 0, because the workers will be deployed with CloudFormation templates
-(and not with the MachineSets as the IPI installation does):
+(and not with MachineSets as the IPI installation does):

 ```
 sed -i '3,/replicas: / s/replicas: .*/replicas: 0/' install-config.yaml